 Maryland Wrongful Death Lawyers

-If you have lost a loved one in an accident that would otherwise have been prevented but for the negligence of another party, you are likely feeling not only sorrow but also anger at the unfairness of the situation.
+If you have lost a loved one in an accident that would otherwise have been prevented but for the negligence of another, you are likely feeling not only sorrow but also anger at the unfairness of the situation.
 Not only that, you have also been left saddled with hefty financial expenses that, plainly, you should not have to pay for.
-You want to spend time in peace grieving for the loss of your loved one, but these other high-stress practical matters are not allowing you to.
+You want to spend time in peace grieving for the loss of your loved one, but these stressful matters are not allowing you to.
 Fortunately, an experienced Maryland wrongful death attorney can help.

 Who Can Sue for Wrongful Death in Maryland?